 For more information, see About us: Our website.

 We’ve worked with the charity Mind to help our volunteers deal with applicants who may have mental health issues.

 If an applicant is concerned that they are suffering from mental health issues or are supporting someone who is, Mind can help them make choices about treatment, understand their rights or reach out to sources of support.

-You may also like to visit to their website at www.mind.org.uk (link opens in a new window).
+You may also like to visit the Mind website.